Employer Identification Number (EIN) FAQ

 A: By telephone or mail.
 To obtain an EIN, you must complete Form SS-4, Application for Employer Identification Number.
 After you have completed the Form SS-4, you can get the EIN by mail, or by phone.
 The Instructions for Form SS-4 provide both an IRS service center address and a phone number to apply under the Tele-TIN program.

 Online.
 You may also apply online.
 Once an EIN has been successfully completed and submitted, an EIN will be issued.
-Go here to learn more and apply online.

 Through your state office.
 Some states participate in a program called the Fedstate Federal Employer Identification Number (EIN) project.
 This allows you to apply directly from your state.
-Go here to determine if your state takes part in the Fedstate Program.

 Q: Under what circumstances am I required to change my employer identification number (EIN)?